Experimental features

 The meaning and content are unspecified

-The pseudo-code below demonstrates how to create a memory object for CSR sparse encoding and use the new API to work with the underlying handles.
+The pseudocode below demonstrates how to create a memory object for the CSR and COO sparse encodings and use the new API to work with the underlying handles.

 using namespace dnnl;